Eddie Kennison

-Eddie Joseph Kennison, III (born January 20, 1973) is a former American football wide receiver.
-He played college football at Louisiana State University and was drafted by the St. Louis Rams in the first round of the 1996 NFL Draft.
-Kennison also played for the New Orleans Saints, Chicago Bears, Denver Broncos and Kansas City Chiefs.
+Eddie Joseph Kennison, III (born January 20, 1973) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the LSU Tigers and was selected by the St. Louis Rams in the first round of the 1996 NFL draft.
+Kennison also played for the New Orleans Saints, Chicago Bears, Denver Broncos, and Kansas City Chiefs.

-Early years
+Early life

 Kennison attended Washington-Marion High School in Lake Charles, Louisiana, and was a star in both football and track.
 In football, as a senior, he was a Parade All-American despite playing only six games.
 He finished his senior year with 27 receptions for 497 yards (18.4 yards per reception avg.).
 As a junior, he hauled in 59 receptions for 1,205 yards (an average of 20.4 yards per reception) and 23 touchdowns.
 For his efforts, he was the first person in his school's history to have his number retired.